TallyAssist/TallyAssist/README.md

 # BizAssist

 BizAssist is an open source Flutter-based template for a business assistant application.
-It has been designed to use [Firebase](firebase.google.com/) as a backend.
+It has been designed to use [Google Firebase](firebase.google.com/) as backend.

-The project had started out with an intent to become a mobile interface for Tally (India's premier accounting software).
-Over time, it refined to become a focused business assistant application.
+The project had started out with an intent to become a mobile interface for [Tally](https://tallysolutions.com/) (India's premier accounting software).
+Over time, it refined to become a more focused business assistant application.
 For more details, check out this blog post announcing the project's release.

 The project was developed and tested for Android.
-Please feel free to contribute and make changes for iOS support.
+Please feel free to contribute and open PRs for iOS support.

 *Note: The codebase was developed in fast iterations while performing user research.
 There may be instances where it can be improved and modularized.
-If you come across such cases and want to contribute improvements, consider opening a PR.*
+This is especially true for the data model and implementation of state management using [provider](https://pub.dev/packages/provider).
+If you come across such cases and want to contribute improvements, consider opening an issue or PR.*

 ## Demo App